scalacenter/scalajs-bundler/manual/src/ornate/cookbook.md

 You can find a fully working example [here](https://github.com/scalacenter/scalajs-bundler/blob/master/sbt-scalajs-bundler/src/sbt-test/sbt-scalajs-bundler/global-namespace).

-## How to bundle an application having several entry points? {#several-entry-points}
+## How to bundle an application having several entry points as exports? {#several-entry-points}

-By default, `ScalaJSBundlerPlugin` creates a Scala.js launcher that runs the application’s main class, and uses this launcher as a webpack entry.
-This works fine as long as your project is an application with a main class, but it will not work if you want to produce a single bundle exposing several entry points.
+By default, `ScalaJSBundlerPlugin` assumes that your application only has a main class, activated through `scalaJSUseMainModuleInitializer := true`, and disregards top-level *exports*.
+If you have exports that need to be exposed as several entry points, this will not work.

-In such a case, you will have to override the `scalaJSLauncher` key to refer to the output of Scala.js (instead of referring to the aforementioned generated launcher), and to use a custom webpack config file telling to expose the bundle as a library.
+In such a case, you will have to use a custom webpack config file telling to expose the bundle as a library.

 `build.sbt`: